Circuit Technology Center 22 Parkridge Road

 Mistake #2: Inappropriate Equipment Selection

 Using the right equipment is imperative for successful BGA rework.
 The chosen equipment must possess the sophistication, flexibility, and capability to execute a controlled, predictable, and repeatable process.
-Closed-loop thermal sensing and control ensure precise temperature management during rework.
+Closed-loop thermal sensing and control ensure precise temperature management during the rework process.
 Moreover, the equipment should be robust enough to deliver heat as required, handle products during removal and replacement, and adhere to industry standards.
 Cutting corners with equipment selection can lead to compromised results and increased costs.

 Mistake #3: Poor Profile Development

-Developing a proper BGA rework profile is as crucial as the assembly reflow profile.
+Developing a proper BGA rework profile is just as crucial as developing an assembly reflow profile.
 The BGA rework profile must closely mirror the assembly reflow profile to achieve a successful and repeatable process.
 Inadequate thermal profiles can lead to damage to the assembly or BGA component, necessitating additional rework cycles and possibly impacting adjacent components.
 Developing precise thermal profiles using correct thermocouple placement and data analysis is essential for preventing such issues.

 Mistake #4: Improper Preparation